Install Ceramic

 Follow the instructions, it will tell you where it wants to install Ceramic and do it (default behaviour is to create a ceramic folder in your home directory.
 You can check more advanced install options on the haxelib page).

-When it asks you if you want to make ceramic command available globally, you should choose yes so that the ceramic command will work by default on any command line session from any folder on your computer.
+command will work by default on any command line session from any folder on your computer.

-On Mac and Linux, depending on the permissions settings of your machine, you might need to run the setup with administrator rights: sudo haxelib run ceramic setup.
+On Mac and Linux, depending on the permissions settings of your machine, you might need to run the setup with administrator rights: sudo haxelib run ceramic setup

 After the command has finished installing, you can check that Ceramic is working by typing: